uos/radarays_gazebo_plugins/README.md

 rosrun rqt_reconfigure rqt_reconfigure
 ```

-Note: We are using the same set of parameters (configuration file) we used for the experiments in `radarays_ros`.
-Note:
+Note: We are using the same set of parameters (configuration file) we used for the experiments in `radarays_ros`:
-- Some parameters are only used in the experiments but not in the Gazebo simulation.
+- Some parameters are only used in the experiments but not in the Gazebo simulation
 - For the sake of performance, the Gazebo plugin does not consider the robot's motion while simulating a polar image. (we will add this in the future)

 ## Known Issues